 End Sub

-Via this code, we are telling excel to freeze rows above row 3:3.
+- Via this code, we are telling Excel to freeze rows above row 3:3.

-Read More: How to Freeze Panes with VBA in Excel (5 Suitable Ways)
+Read More: How to Freeze Columns in Excel

 Method 4: Freeze Top Two Rows By Magic Freeze Button

-First, go to the top of the worksheet and click on the down arrow, and then more commands, as the following image shows.
+- First, go to the top of the worksheet and click on the down arrow.

-Now, select Freeze Panes from the options.
+- Select Freeze Panes from the options.

-That’s all, simple.
-The top two rows are frozen.
+- The top two rows are frozen.

-Things to remember
+Things to Remember

 Practice Section